 - 2 credits: minimum of 240 hours over at least 6 weeks

 - 1 credit: minimum of 160 hours over at least 4 weeks

 Approval of a position for academic credit is also based on a number of additional criteria, such as: the student’s satisfactory academic progress, type of agency, project and tasks performed in the position as specified in an agreement with the supervisor, and the relationship of the internship to the student’s degree program and field.

-After the Associate Director has determined that the internship meets the above logistical criteria and has the potential to provide valuable experience relevant to the students’ program and career aspirations, s/he will authorize the student for enrollment in PA 827.
+After the Career Services Coordinator has determined that the internship meets the above logistical criteria and has the potential to provide valuable experience relevant to the students’ program and career aspirations, s/he will authorize the student for enrollment in PA 827.
 Then, before the start of the internship, the student must complete the PA 827 Administrative Internship Organization/Student Agreement.
 This agreement must be signed by the student, internship supervisor, and the La Follette School Director, who is the instructor for PA 827.